Dahlias From Seed

 Dahlias grown from packets of seed are best treated as annuals.
-They are available on spinners in many shops, garden centres and from seed suppliers.
-(I have noticed that good nurseries seldom bother stocking seeds!)
+The seeds are available on spinners in many shops, garden centres and from seed suppliers.
+You can also collect the seed in autumn from your own plants.

 Tips for Seed grown Dahlia